The Migration last appeared on stage June 10 – 21, 2026, in New York City at the legendary Joyce Theater

-Step Afrika!’s signature work The Migration: Reflections on Jacob Lawrence is based on Lawrence’s iconic painting series that chart the story of African Americans moving from the South to the North in the early 1900s.
-Each piece uses the images, color palette, and motifs in the painting series to tell this astonishing story through pulsating rhythms and visually stunning movement.
+Step Afrika!’s signature work, The Migration: Reflections on Jacob Lawrence, is based on Jacob Lawrence’s The Migration Series (1940–41)—the iconic 60-panel collection divided between the Museum of Modern Art here in New York City and The Phillips Collection in Washington, DC— that charts the story of African Americans moving from the South to the North in the early 1900s.

 Want to see the inspiration up close?
 Immerse yourself in this amazing resource provided by The Phillips Collection, featuring information about Jacob Lawrence and his The Migration Series.